curieo-org/search/server/README.md

 # Update the already existing deployment in the Kubernetes from the root directory
 helm upgrade search-server ./helm -n <NAMESPACE> --values ./helm/values.yaml
 ```

+## Error Practices
+Follow the below `HTTP Status Code` to maintain the consistency in the error handling.
+1. `400 BAD REQUEST`: Invalid request, missing parameters, invalid parameters, foreign key constraint violation, or invalid request body.
+2. `401 UNAUTHORIZED`: Invalid credentials, invalid access token, expired session, or invalid session.
+User failed to authenticate.
+3. `403 FORBIDDEN`: Access denied, user does not have permission to access the resource.
+4. `404 Not Found`: Requested resource not found.
+Either the resource does not exist or the URL is incorrect.
+5. `405 METHOD NOT ALLOWED`: Requested method not allowed on the resource.
+6. `409 CONFLICT`: Unique constraint violation, the resource already exists, or the resource is in a conflicting state.
+7. `422 UNPROCESSABLE ENTITY`: Request body or parameters are invalid.
+The request is syntactically correct but semantically incorrect.
+8. `500 Internal Server Error`: Unexpected or unhandled error occurred on the server.
+The server failed to process the request.

+## Error Codes and Corresponding Status Codes
+1. Search Error
+   - toxic_query: 422
+   - invalid_query: 422
+   - agency_failure: 500
+   - llm_failure: 500
+   - brave_failure: 500
+   - stream_failure: 500
+   - no_results: 404
+   - no_sources: 404
+2. User Error
+   - not_whitelisted: 403
+   - invalid_data: 422
+   - invalid_password: 401
+3. Authentication Error
+   - unauthorized: 401
+   - invalid_session: 401
+   - backend_error: 500
+4. General Error
+    - resource_not_found: 404
+    - invalid_data: 400
+    - unique_key_violation: 409
+    - foreign_key_violation: 400
+    - database_error: 500
+    - internal_server_error: 500